jobrunr/example-order-fulfillment/README.md

     - To trigger the order fulfillment workflow, open a new tab and go to http://localhost:8080/confirm-order.
     - Visit the dashboard again and see the jobs being processed!
       - Visit http://localhost:8000/jobs to see which states the jobs are in
-    - Visit http://localhost:8000/reccuring-jobs see the recurring jobs.
+    - Visit http://localhost:8000/reccuring-jobs to see the recurring jobs.
 Have fun triggering them!